-These can then be broken up into smaller ecosystems.
-For instance, in the freshwater ecosystems we find:
+These can be broken up into smaller ecosystems.
+For instance, in the freshwater ecosystems, we find:

-Terrestrial ecosystems are many because there are so many different sorts of places on Earth.
+Terrestrial ecosystems are many because there are so many different places on Earth.
 Some of the most common terrestrial ecosystems that are found are the following:

 - Tundra – As mentioned above, tundra usually have relatively simple ecosystems because of the limited amount of life that can be supported in these harsh conditions.

-- Savannas – These differ from deserts because of the amount of rain that they get each year.
-Whereas deserts get only a tiny amount of precipitation every tea, savannas tend to be a bit wetter which is better for supporting more life.
+- Savannas – These differ from deserts because of the rain they get each year.
+Whereas deserts get only a tiny amount of precipitation every year.
+Savannas tend to be a bit wetter, which is better for supporting more life.

 - Grasslands – Grasslands support a wide variety of life and can have very complex and involved ecosystems.